 Unboxing a new TV is exciting for anyone.
 But, after the initial thrill, you face the dilemma of where to put it.
 Not everyone knows how high a TV should be mounted when they buy their unit.
-Other than how high to mount the TV, other factors come into play as well.
-To get the best viewing experience, take note of the guidelines below.
+Here’s how high you should mount your TV, depending on where you want it to be.

 Experts recommend keeping the middle of your TV at eye-level while seated.
 This is normally about 42 inches from the floor to the middle of your TV.
-However, this might be different for you, depending on how tall you are when sitting down.
+However, this might be different for you, depending on how tall you are when sitting on your couch.

 To calculate how high your TV should be from the floor, simply measure the height of your TV and divide it by two.
 Then subtract that number from 42, and that’s how high the bottom of your TV should be from the floor.